Entry requirements

 It helps answer important questions.
 How can we rearrange cities to ease traffic and pollution?
 Where should we send aid after natural disasters?
 What’s the best location for wind and solar farms?
 At the heart of the field, is data.

-This degree shapes problem solvers.
-Be at the forefront of new technologies and solutions.
-Get out of the office and into nature.
-Make a positive impact on society and the environment for future generations.
+Be at the forefront of new technologies and solutions and become an expert problem solver.
+Get out of the office and into nature, making a positive impact on society and the environment for future generations.

 You’ll open doors to meaningful careers in fields like environmental management, urban planning and climate change analysis.